Required Identification at U.S. Airports

 - Veteran Health Identification Card (VHIC)

-Note that from October 1, 2021, all travelers 18 years and older will require a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or another allowed form of ID to travel by air within the United States.
+Note that all travelers 18 years and older will require a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or another allowed form of ID to travel by air within the United States.

 Getting a US Passport can take up to six weeks to complete all the formalities and verification process.
 So, always plan ahead when traveling abroad and ensure your passport formalities get complete before the time.